Morse Homology for the Yang-Mills Gradient Flow: Introduction

 A proof of this result is given in Section \ref{YMMorsehomology}.
 The preceding sections are of preparatory nature and comprise the more technical parts of the paper.
-In Section \ref{sec:YMfunctional} we recall some known facts about the unperturbed Yang-Mills functional and introduce the Banach space $Y$ of perturbations needed later to make the transversality theory work.
+In Section \ref{sec:YMfunctional} we recall some known facts about the unperturbed Yang--Mills functional and introduce the Banach space $Y$ of perturbations needed later on to make the transversality theory work.
 A collection of relevant properties and estimates involving the perturbations is contained in the appendix.
-In Section \ref{sec:YMgradientflow} the moduli space problem for Yang-Mills gradient flow lines with prescribed asymptotics as $s\to\pm\infty$ is put into an abstract Banach manifold setting.
-The moduli space $\hat{\mathcal M}(\mathcal C^-,\mathcal C^+)$ of gradient flow lines connecting a given pair $(\mathcal C^-,\mathcal C^+)$ of Yang-Mills critical manifolds is exhibited as the zero set of a section $\mathcal F$ of a suitably defined Banach space bundle.
+In Section \ref{sec:YMgradientflow} the moduli space problem for Yang--Mills gradient flow lines with prescribed asymptotics as $s\to\pm\infty$ is put into an abstract Banach manifold setting.
+The moduli space $\hat{\mathcal M}(\mathcal C^-,\mathcal C^+)$ of gradient flow lines connecting a given pair $(\mathcal C^-,\mathcal C^+)$ of Yang--Mills critical manifolds is exhibited as the zero set of a section $\mathcal F$ of a suitably defined Banach space bundle.
 The necessary Fredholm theory for the differential operator obtained by linearizing $\mathcal F$ is developed in Section \ref{sec:Fredholm theorem}.
-In the preceding Section \ref{sec:Expdecay} we show exponential decay of any finite energy solution $A:\R\to\A(P)$ of \eqref{EYF} to a pair $A^{\pm}$ of Yang-Mills connections as $s\to\pm\infty$.
-The issue of compactness of the moduli space is addressed in Section \ref{sec:Compactness}.
-The main result obtained there is the compactness Theorem \ref{thm:compactness} for sequences of solutions of \eqref{introdYMgrad} on finite time intervals.
-The proof of this result relies on certain a priori $L^p$ estimates for the curvature form $F_A$, the weak Uhlenbeck compactness theorem (cf. \cite{Uhlenbeck2,Wehrheim}), and a combination of elliptic and parabolic regularity estimates.
+In Section \ref{sec:Expdecay} we show exponential decay of any solution $A\colon\R\to\A(P)$ of \eqref{eq:extpertYMF} (satisfying for a fixed energy level $a$ that $\limsup_{s\to-\infty}\YMV(A(s))\leq a$) to a pair $A^{\pm}$ of Yang--Mills connections as $s\to\pm\infty$.
+The issue of compactness of moduli spaces is addressed in Section \ref{sec:Compactness}.
+As a main result we show there compactness up to gauge transformations for sequences of solutions of \eqref{introdYMgrad} on compact subsets of $\R\times\Sigma$.
+The proof of this result (Theorem \ref{thm:compactness}) relies on certain a priori $L^p$ estimates for the curvature form $F_A$, the weak Uhlenbeck compactness theorem (cf.~\cite{Wehrheim}), and a combination of elliptic and parabolic regularity estimates.
 Transversality of the section $\mathcal F$ at a zero $x\in\mathcal F^{-1}(0)$ is discussed in Section \ref{sect:transversality}.
 We show, along the usual lines involving Sard's lemma, that surjectivity of the linearized operator holds for generic perturbations $\mathcal V\in Y$.